How I escaped from being locked up by the Brazilian Federal police [Travel story]

 Now, what I should have done was to just go back to the hostel and accept this.
 But I was mighty pissed off.
 Hungry, thirsty and now being sent away with nothing when I had such wonderful plans.

 I went back to the line of people waiting for their visa extensions and vented.
 I did it a little too enthusiastically though.
-I cursed this woman as a sexually deprived witch with a stick up her ass, and suggested that they go renew their visas in any other place than this hellhole.
+I cursed the officer, and suggested that they go renew their visas in any other place than this hellhole.
 I was yelling my curses in a mixture of English and Portuguese.

 What I didn't know was that there was a small window to her office in the wall above me and she heard everything.